ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * "token_hash" - This parameter specifies the hash of an access token that the AS has successfully issued and uploaded to the RS as per the new ACE workflow, and thus that the AS does not provide to C (see {{sec-open-points-workflow-dynamic-access-rights}}).

-   The AS specifies this parameter in a successful Access Token Response, in case the parameter "token_upload" is also specified as encoding the CBOR simple value `true` (0xf5) (see {{sec-token_upload}}).
-The parameter value is the hash computed over the value that the parameter "access_token" would have had in that same response message, if it was included therein specifying the access token.
+   The AS specifies this parameter in a successful Access Token Response, if and only if both the following conditions hold: i) the parameter "token_upload" in the Access Token Request has value 1, and the parameter "token_upload" in the Access Token Response has value 0 (see {{sec-token_upload}}).

-   C specifies this parameter in the request sent to the authz-info endpoint at the RS for "re-uploading" the same access token, e.g., in order to perform a key update (see {{sec-open-points-workflow-token-re-uploading}}).
+   The parameter value is the hash computed over the value that the parameter "access_token" would have had in that same Access Token Response, if it was included therein and specifying the access token (see {{sec-token_hash}}).

-   This parameter also allows C to seamlessly use the method defined in {{I-D.ietf-ace-revoked-token-notification}} for learning of revoked access tokens, even when the new ACE workflow is used and C does not obtain the access token, which makes it impossible for C to compute the token hash by itself.
+   This parameter allows C to seamlessly use the method defined in {{I-D.ietf-ace-revoked-token-notification}} for learning of revoked access tokens, even when the new ACE workflow is used and C has no reason to obtain specifically the access token from the AS, other than for computing the token hash by itself.

 * "to_rs" - When using the new ACE workflow, this parameter specifies C-generated information that, according to the used profile of ACE, C has to provide to the RS together with the access token if using the original ACE workflow.
 This allows the AS to relay such information to the RS upon uploading the access token on behalf of C (see {{sec-open-points-workflow-applicability}}).